mjanuario/evolved/paper/paper.md

 # Acknowledgements

-We thank Theodore Matel, Tristan Schramer, and Yu Kai Tanfor their suggestions.
+We thank Theodore Matel, Tristan Schramer, and Yu Kai Tan for their suggestions.

 # References